gregmarcjan/vinylchum/README.md

 - User login & registration w. bCrypt for security
 - Adding, removing and modifying entries in the collection
-- Automatic matching and fetching of cover art via Discogs.com API
+- Automatic matching and fetching of cover art via Discogs.com API based on entered information
 - External search using queries sent to Discogs.com